System-Glitch/govalidator/README.md

 * `numeric` The field under validation must be entirely numeric characters.
 * `numeric_between:numeric,numeric` The field under validation must be a numeric value between the range. e.g: `numeric_between:18,65` may contains numeric value like `35`, `55` .
 You can also pass float value to check.
 Moreover, both bounds can be omitted to create an unbounded minimum (e.g: `numeric_between:,65`) or an unbounded maximum (e.g: `numeric_between:-1,`).
+* `string` The field under validation must be a string.
 * `bool` The field under validation must be able to be cast as a boolean.
 Accepted input are `true, false, 1, 0, "1" and "0"`.
 * `credit_card` The field under validation must have a valid credit card number.
 Accepted cards are `Visa, MasterCard, American Express, Diners Club, Discover and JCB card`
 * `coordinate` The field under validation must have a value of valid coordinate.
 * `css_color` The field under validation must have a value of valid CSS color.
 Accepted colors are `hex, rgb, rgba, hsl, hsla` like `#909, #00aaff, rgb(255,122,122)`
 * `date` The field under validation must have a valid date of format yyyy-mm-dd or yyyy/mm/dd.
+* `date-iso8601` The field under validation must have a valid date of format YYYY-MM-DDThh:mm:ss.
 * `date:dd-mm-yyyy` The field under validation must have a valid date of format dd-mm-yyyy.
 * `digits:int` The field under validation must be numeric and must have an exact length of value.
 * `digits_between:int,int` The field under validation must be numeric and must have length between the range.